DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Extensibility**: The modular design of the application makes it easy to extend functionality in the future.
 Additional features such as searching for houses based on criteria or integrating a database can be implemented without significant restructuring.

   This project was an excellent opportunity to deepen my understanding of MVC architecture in Python while creating a practical tool for managing rental properties.
 It reinforced my skills in structuring code for maintainability and usability while providing a functional application that could be further developed.
+* Day 236: 🥗 Total Daily Energy Expenditure (TDEE) Calculator in Python ⚖️

+  Today, I developed a Total Daily Energy Expenditure (TDEE) Calculator using Python, which incorporates fundamental programming concepts such as functions, recursion, and data handling.
+This project calculates the TDEE based on individual health metrics and activity levels, providing valuable insights into daily caloric needs.
+Below are the key highlights:

+  - **Basal Metabolic Rate (BMR) Calculation**: The project implements the Harris-Benedict equation to calculate BMR based on weight, height, age, and gender.
+This foundational metric is crucial for understanding an individual's caloric needs at rest.

+  - **Activity Level Integration**: The TDEE is calculated by multiplying the BMR by an activity factor that corresponds to different levels of physical activity (sedentary, light, moderate, active, very active).
+This allows for a more personalized assessment of daily energy expenditure.

+  - **Recursive Data Processing**: A recursive function processes a list of individuals' health data to calculate both BMR and TDEE.
+This approach demonstrates how recursion can simplify repetitive tasks and enhance code readability.

+  - **Sample Data Handling**: The program includes sample data representing various individuals with different weights, heights, ages, genders, and activity levels.
+This showcases the calculator's versatility and ability to handle diverse inputs.

+  - **Results Presentation**: The final output clearly displays each individual's weight, height, age, gender, BMR, and TDEE in a user-friendly format.
+This enhances the usability of the program and makes it easy to interpret results.

+  - **Health Insights**: By calculating TDEE, users can gain insights into their caloric needs for weight maintenance or adjustment.
+This project serves as a practical tool for individuals looking to manage their health and fitness goals effectively.

+  This project was an excellent opportunity to apply programming concepts in a meaningful way while contributing to health awareness.
+It reinforced my understanding of how functions and recursion can be utilized to create efficient and organized code for real-world applications.